Strong and Hiding Distributed Certification of Bipartiteness: Basic definitions

-In full words, when considering strong LCP for a promise problem, we require that the subset of nodes that accept induces a graph in $\mathcal{G}(\mathcal{L})$, but not necessarily to $\mathcal{H}$.
+In addition to the above, we also need to be more precise in the case of the strong property.
+For $\mathcal{L}_\mathcal{H}$, we say that a LCP is strong if it satisfies the following condition: \begin{description} \item[Strong promise soundness:] For every $n$-node $G \in \mathcal{L}_\mathcal{H}^N$, every port assignment $\ports$, every identifier assignment $\ids$, and every labeling $\ell$ of $G$ of size $f(n)$, the subgraph induced by the set of nodes $\{v \in V \mid \mathcal{D}(v) = 1\}$ belongs to $\mathcal{G}(\mathcal{L})$. \end{description} In full words, when considering strong LCP for a promise problem, we require that the subset of nodes that accept induces a graph in $\mathcal{G}(\mathcal{L})$, but not necessarily to $\mathcal{H}$.
 For instance, consider the problem of deciding whether a graph is bipartite, with the promise that the input graph is a grid.
 For this problem, the goal is to define a certification algorithm that accepts when the input graph is a grid and rejects when the input graph is not bipartite.
 The above condition requires that, in no-instances, the subset of nodes that accept induces \emph{some bipartite graph but not necessarily a grid}.

-\section{The Accepting Neighborhood Graph}
+\section{The accepting neighborhood graph}

 In this section we introduce a couple of technical tools that will be used throughout the paper.
 These are the accepting neighborhood graph and the characterization of hiding based on it (\cref{lem:hiding-char}).